yogendratamang48/kafka-assignment/README.md

 #### How to handle ordering ??

 -   Idea: Storing data in KeyValue Store, Retreiving them in order
--   Saving in database and
+-   Saving them into Redis and retrieving sorted. and streaming to output

 ### 3. Scalable Consumer